 With the suspension of statewide CST ELA testing (as well as district DSA testing) in grades 2-12, the state directed districts to establish local reclassification policies.
 The following interim criteria will be used until the state reestablishes criteria using Smarter Balanced assessments.
 The EL Programs PLC committee will discuss interim criteria data of students to make team recommendations for reclassification.
-Careful consideration of reclassification candidates will ensure that the interim criteria qualifies qualify scholars who are demonstrating English proficiency and achievement and mastery of grade level standards comparable to students who met the former state-established CST criteria.
+Careful consideration of reclassification candidates will ensure that the interim criteria qualify scholars who are demonstrating English proficiency and achievement and mastery of grade level standards comparable to students who met the former state-established CST criteria.

-Reclassification Criteria for Tahoe Truckee Unified School District for 2019-2020
+Reclassification Criteria for Tahoe Truckee Unified School District for 2023-2024

-CATEGORY Kindergarten GRADES 1-12 ELPAC Overall Level 4 Well Developed Level 4 Well Developed ELPAC Composite Oral Level 4 Well Developed or 3 Moderately Developed Level 4 Well Developed or 3 Moderately Developed ELPAC Composite Written Any Score Level 4 Well Developed or 3 Moderately Developed CATEGORY K- 1st GRADE 2 GRADES 3-6 GRADES 7-12 Basic Skills - English Language Arts Standards met or nearly met on district common assessment and STAR Reading level (IRL) within .5 years of grade level Standards met or nearly met on district common assessment and / or Standards met or nearly met on SBAC ELA assessment and / or STAR Reading level (IRL or GE) within 1.5 years of grade level Standards met or nearly met on district common assessment and / or Standards met or nearly met on SBAC ELA assessment and / or STAR Reading level (IRL or GE) within 2 years of grade level Teacher Evaluation of Academic Performance in-ELALA Standards-based grades or formative assessments Standards-based grades or formative assessments Standards-based grades or formative assessments Parent Consultation Yes Yes Yes Yes
+CATEGORY Kinde rgarten GRADES 1-12 ELPAC Overall Level 4 Well Developed Level 4 Well Developed CATEGORY K- 1st GRADE 2 GRADES 3-6 GRADES 7-12 Basic Skills - English Language Arts Standards met or nearly met on district common assessment and STAR Reading level or DIBELS within .5 years of grade level Standards met or nearly met on district common assessment and / or Standards met or nearly met on SBAC ELA assessment and / or STAR Reading level or DIBELS within 1.5 years of grade level Standards met or nearly met on district common assessment and / or Standards met or nearly met on SBAC ELA assessment and / or STAR Reading level within 2 years of grade level Teacher Evaluation of Academic Performance in ELA Standards-based grades or formative assessments Standards-based grades or formative assessments Standards-based grades or formative assessments Parent Consultation Yes Yes Yes Yes

-\Kindergarten and first grade students will be carefully considered on a case by case basis as reading and writing scores may vary though language proficiency is evident.
+Kindergarten and first grade students will be carefully considered on a case-by-case basis as reading and writing scores may vary though language proficiency is evident.

 Extra time may be given for English Learners on the RenLearn STAR Reading tests for students who meet ELPAC reclassification criteria and teacher recommendation for reclassification but do not meet CAASPP (ELA SBAC) or STAR criteria for Reclassification.
 The intent of this extra time is to reclassify students who are not able to reclassify due solely to reading issues or processing delays.
 The extra time does not impact the students' use of language, therefore, students who meet STAR Reading reclassification criteria with extra time will be eligible for reclassification even if they still require reading support.